-An arbitrator subject to VAT may deduct VAT on expenses incurred in the arbitration if he/she is entitled to VAT deduction based on an invoice for expenses.
-Expenses are considered as part of the net value of the service provided by the arbitrator.
+An arbitrator subject to VAT may deduct the VAT included in the expenses incurred in connection with the arbitration in their own taxation, if the arbitrator is entitled to VAT deduction based on the invoices for the expenses.

+Expenses are treated as a part of the tax base of the arbitration service in a net amount.
 The arbitrator's expenses are subject to the same VAT rate as the arbitrator's fee.
-When the VAT reverse charge procedure is applicable, it applies to both the arbitrator's fee and and the arbitrator's expenses.
+Where the VAT reverse charge procedure is applicable to the arbitrator's fee, it applies to the arbitrator's expenses as well.